 Do I Need a Patent, Trademark, or Copyright?

-Design patents typically have the most expensive and time-consuming process.
+Design patents have one of the most expensive and time-consuming filing processes.

 “In the patent world, the biggest mistake is that people start selling their product or start showing it to their neighbors [before they get the patent],” says intellectual property lawyer Marianne Timm-Schreiber.